-Employed Post-9/11 male Veterans are more likely to be in management/professional occupations compared to employed male non-Veterans.
-Employed Post-9/11 male Veterans working in government is three times higher than employed male non-Veterans.
+Source: U.S. Census Bureau, American Community Survey PUMS, 2015 Prepared by the National Center for Veterans Analysis and Statistics Note: "Nonwhite" includes Black, American Indian/Alaska Native, Native Hawaiian and Other Pacific Islander, some other race, and two or more races.
+24 Employed Post-9/11 male Veterans are more likely to be in management/professional and service occupations as employed male non-Veterans.
+Employed Post-9/11 male Veterans working in government are three times higher than employed male non-Veterans.